opensearch-project/documentation-website/_security/configuration/demo-configuration.md

 title: Setting up a demo configuration
 parent: Configuration
 nav_order: 4
-redirect_from:
- - /security-plugin/configuration/demo-configuration/
 ---

 # Demo configuration setup guide

 Welcome to the OpenSearch Security plugin's demo configuration setup guide.
 This tool provides a quick and easy way to replicate a production environment for testing purposes.
-The demo configuration includes the setup of security-related components such as internal users, roles, role mappings, audit configuration, basic authentication, tenants, and allowlists.
+The demo configuration includes the setup of security-related components such as internal users, roles, role mappings, audit configuration, basic authentication, tenants, and allow lists.

 ## Overview